 General virtual prefixes behave much like multiple inheritance and will not be implemented in the near future.

-9. The labelled compound imperative
+9. The labelled compound imperative has been eliminated from the language.
+Instead the following construct may be used:

-'''

 A: (L: imp1; imp2; ...; impN :L)

-'''